RealityETH/subjectivocracy/operations.md

 ```
 Next step:
 * Upgrade question finalizes as 1?
 [Execute a governance change](#execute-a-governance-change)
-* Delist question finalizes as 0?
+* Upgrade question finalizes as 0?
 No need to do anything
 * May be contested: [Challenge an arbitration result](#challenge-an-arbitration-or-governance-result)

 ### Propose an urgent governance change